Aiven-Open/klaw/coral/README.md

 ##### When you want to use this
 - You want to do small changes on areas that are not dealing with data from the API.
-- You're want to do a small task first without having to setup a remote-api or docker.
+- You're want to do a small task first without having to set up a remote-api or docker.

 ##### How to do it